senlin/soblossom/README.md

-SOBLOSSOM
+soblossom WordPress theme
 =========

 ###### Last updated on 2014.8.19
 ###### Author: [Piet Bos](https://github.com/senlin)

-soblossom is a starter framework that is based on [Foundation](http://foundation.zurb.com) (5.3.3 at time of writing) on the frontend and [Underscores sass](http://underscores.me) on the backend.
+soblossom is a WordPress starter framework that is based on [Foundation](http://foundation.zurb.com) (5.3.3 at time of writing) on the frontend and [Underscores sass](http://underscores.me) on the backend.

 We first started developing soblossom in 2013 under a few different names (with Foundation 3 and 4).
 Then when Foundation 5 was released, instead of updating the lot, we started over and in August 2014 we went through another of those quite extreme makeovers/reorganisations...